emorale112/5936/docs/basics/Payroll Fundamentals.md

 It all starts with what an employer owes an employee: an employee’s gross pay.
 Gross pay is the amount of money employees receive before any taxes and deductions are taken out.
 An employee can be salaried or hourly, and also receive additional earnings throughout the course of their employment.
 We refer to these earnings as [compensations](https://docs.gusto.com/docs/api/reference/Gusto-API.v1.yaml/paths/~1v1~1compensations~1%7Bcompensation_id%7D/get) in the API.
 Salaries and additional earnings such as bonuses, commissions, and tips are `fixed_compensations `and wages calculated by the hour are referred to as `hourly_compensations`.

-Use the `flsa_status` in the [compensations endpoint](https://docs.gusto.com/docs/api/reference/Gusto-API.v1.yaml/paths/~1v1~1compensations~1%7Bcompensation_id%7D/get) to determine if an employee is hourly or salaried.
+Use the `flsa_status` in [compensations](https://docs.gusto.com/docs/api/reference/Gusto-API.v1.yaml/paths/~1v1~1compensations~1%7Bcompensation_id%7D/get) to determine if an employee is hourly or salaried.

 ![](../../assets/images/employee-pay.png)